Hi, I’m Aria – a filmmaker, writer, and visual storyteller.

-Next to a busy bus stop in downtown Jerusalem, where I once lived, there is a mysterious doorway in the ruin of a stone facade.
-This freestanding relic is the only remaining wall of a girls’ school built in the late 1800’s.
+I grew up between the US and the Middle East.
+I once lived next to a busy bus stop in downtown Jerusalem, where there is a mysterious doorway in the ruin of a stone facade.
 The word “Talithakumi” is carved on a sign over the arch, and the doorway leads only to an imaginary place.

 “Talithakumi” comes from a story in the book of Mark about a girl who is dying.
 Her father travels to beg a rabbi to come heal her, but the girl dies while he is gone.
 The rabbi, Jesus, arrives and tells the family that the girl is only asleep.
 He holds the girl’s hand and says to her in Aramaic, “talitha, kumi” or “little girl, I say to you, arise.”
 She gets up and lives.